 Faculty should submit all Reserve material three weeks before the term begins.
 Items submitted after this time may not be processed until several weeks after the start of classes.
 All Reserve material must be submitted with a Reserve Request form, which can be submitted online or obtained in paper from Departmental Secretaries or from the Library Circulation Desk.

-More information on the Course Readings Service, including who to contact, is available on the Library's Copyright Guide.
+More information is available on the Library's Copyright Guide.